HichamBenbriqa/feature-store-test/README.md

 ## Overview

-This project demonstrates the implementation of a Feature store using AWS SageMaker for managing and serving features to machine learning models.
+This project demonstrates the implementation of a feature store using AWS SageMaker for managing and serving features to machine learning models.
 The solution focuses on predicting customer loyalty scores based on their purchase history and leverages AWS SageMaker Feature store for efficient feature management and retrieval.

 ## Assumptions and design decisions